All right, news roundup information overload hour.

 People are fed up.

-Um but we really, you know, it it is, you know, Joe Biden liked to say it's threatened.
+But we really, you know, it is, you know, Joe Biden likes to say the threatened Republicans are a threat to democracy.

-Apparently that resonated with more people than we know.
+Apparently, that resonated with more people than we know.

 It's unbelievable to me.

-Forget about spending money on uh running ads.
+Forget about spending money on running ads.

 Spend money on getting people to knock on doors and make phone calls, especially when early voting happens in Georgia.